light-and-ray/sd-webui-replacer/README.md

 # Replacer

 Replacer is an extention for https://github.com/AUTOMATIC1111/stable-diffusion-webui.
 The goal of this extention is to automate objects masking by detection prompt, using [sd-webui-segment-anything](https://github.com/continue-revolution/sd-webui-segment-anything), and img2img inpainting in one easy to use tab.
-It also useful for batch inpaint, and inpaint in video with stable diffusion
+It also useful for batch inpaint, and inpaint in video with stable diffusion and controlnet

 ![](images/img1.jpg)